TakiMoysha/tm-llm-book/README.md

 **Chat Messages**:
-System - Helpful background context that tell the AI what to do Human - Messages that are intented to represent the user AI - Messages that show what the AI responded with
+System - Helpful background context that tell the AI what to do Human - Messages that are intended to represent the user AI - Messages that show what the AI responded with

 ```python